-The Alfa Romeo 6C 2500 SS Spider was a legendary car that was much ahead of her times in the late 1940s.
-The number 6C denoted the six cylinders, while 2500 denoted the 2500 cc engine under the hood and the alphabets SS stood for Super Sport.
+The Alfa Romeo 6C 2500 SS Spider was a legendary car that was much ahead of its time in the late 1940s.
+The number 6C denoted the six cylinders, while 2500 denoted the 2500 cc engine under the hood, and the letters SS stood for Super Sport.

-Designed by a Hungarian immigrant Vittorio Jano who worked for Alfa Romeo, this car had several hi-tech features – triple carburettors, DOHC (Double OverHead Cam), hemispherical combustion chambers, streamlined fenders, etc. Built during the years 1927-1954 nearly 700 of these were produced that could go to a top speed of 150 km/hr.
+Designed by a Hungarian immigrant, Vittorio Jano, who worked for Alfa Romeo, this car had several hi-tech features—triple carburettors, DOHC (Double OverHead Cam), hemispherical combustion chambers, streamlined fenders, etc. Built during the years 1927-1954, nearly 700 of these were produced that could go to a top speed of 150 km/h.

 |- Premium collectible|

 |- High precision miniature models|

 |- Only 300 pieces created|

 |Box Dimension (in inches)||13 x 7 x 7.5|